 In preparation for our inclusion in this week’s Pregnancy Awareness Month Nutrition Newsletter, we asked Pauline Sakamoto, President of the Human Milk Bank Association of North America, to answer some questions we thought moms might have about the next best choice to mom’s own milk: donor milk.
 For information on the screening and processing of donor milk, please see www.hmbana.org.
 For more about alternatives to breastfeeding, see What is Next Best?

 It is hard to get the names or numbers of hospitals that keep a supply of donor milk.
 Most hospitals want to keep that data confidential.
-However, on our WEB site you can see that there are just a few states that do not have hospitals using donor milk (select Who Do We Serve).
-The US map with all the dots shows the cities where the hospitals are that use donor milk in 2005.)
+However, on our website you can see that there are just a few states that do not have hospitals using donor milk (select Who Do We Serve).
+The US map with all the dots shows the cities with hospitals that use donor milk.
 In 2009, 814,960 ounces were distributed to NICU’s in North America.
-That is a tremendous increase if you consider that in 2005, the HMBANA milk banks distributed a total of 745,000 ounces. (we distributed 648,511 oz to outpatient older infants in 2009) The 2009 number is astounding when you think that ¼ of an ounce is sometimes a “meal” for these infants.
+That is a tremendous increase if you consider that in 2005, the HMBANA milk banks distributed a total of 745,000 ounces (we distributed 648,511 oz to outpatient older infants in 2009).
+The 2009 number is astounding when you think that ¼ of an ounce is sometimes a “meal” for these infants.
 2016 update: over 6,800 moms donated more than 3.77 million ounces of milk to HMBANA milk banks in the past year!

 Please let us know if you have any questions, and we will do our best to get them answered and posted!